PUF for the Commons: Enhancing Embedded Security on the OS Level: Experiment Setup

 The microchips of the \mthree nodes in the FIT IoT-LAB testbed originate from two lots and four wafers, two of which build the majority of devices.
 We conducted several experiments to find a systematic variation.
 But we could not find significant differences between these batches, hence, we treat them equally in our evaluation and exclude the results of the batch comparisons.

-\paragraph{Local} To evaluate the PUF performance on heterogeneous IoT devices with varying architectures, we also deploy local experiments on two different off-the-shelf IoT platforms: The \esp which consists of an Xtensa 32-bit CPU that provides 520\,kB SRAM, 4\,MB flash, and operates at max.
+\paragraph{Local} To evaluate the PUF performance on heterogeneous IoT devices with varying architectures, we also perform local experiments on two different off-the-shelf IoT platforms, and measure the processing time on a single device per platform: The \esp, which consists of an Xtensa 32-bit CPU with 520\,kB SRAM, 4\,MB flash, and operates at max.
 240\,MHz.
 The \hifive which consists of a RISC-V RV32IMAC CPU that provides 16\,kB SRAM, 4\,MB off-chip flash, and operates at max.
 320\,MHz.